-- Article 3, Section 2: Separation of Powers of Government - Article 4, Section 22 and Article 4, Section 33: An attempt to authorize legislation other than by bill - Article 4, Section 24: No law shall embrace more than one object, which shall be expressed in its title - Article 4, Section 25: Amendment by reference - Article 4, Section 53: Duties of the Auditor General - Article 5, Section 28: Duties of the State Transportation Commission
+- Article 3, Section 2: Separation of Powers of Government - Article 4, Section 22 and Article 4, Section 33: An attempt to authorize legislation other than by bill - · Article 4, Section 24: No law shall embrace more than one object, which shall be expressed in its title - Article 4, Section 25: Amendment by reference - Article 4, Section 53: Duties of the Auditor General - Article 5, Section 28: Duties of the State Transportation Commission

 Where a specific section was provided as an example in the signing letter, it is noted in the boilerplate section description below.
-This document will be updated upon the receipt of a more comprehensive list of unenforceable boilerplate sections.

-NOTE: Boilerplate sections with no changes from current law do not appear in budget bill but remain in compiled School Aid Act and apply to FY 2020-21 appropriations.
+NOTE: Boilerplate sections with no changes from current law do not appear in budget bill but remain in compiled School Aid Act and apply to FY 2021-22 appropriations.